leon-bckl/lsp-framework/README.md

 This is an implementation of the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/overviews/lsp/overview/) in C++.
 It can be used to implement both servers and clients that communicate using the LSP.

+## Overview

+The goal of this library is to make implementing LSP servers and clients easy and type safe.
+All LSP types and messages are proper C++ structs.
+There's no need to manually read or write JSON which is annyoing and error-prone.
+The framework handles serialization and deserialization automatically.

+All messages can be found in the generated `<lsp/messages.h>` header with requests inside the `lsp::requests` and notifications inside the `lsp::notifications` namespace respectively.
+All types like the message parameters or results can be found in `<lsp/types.h>`.

 ## Building

 There aren't any external dependencies except for `cmake` and a compiler that supports C++20.